Iamphuong/MOVIES-RECOMMENDER-SYSTEM/README.md

-The aim of this project is
+The aim of this project is to use MovieLens 1M data retrieved from Kaggle for purposes of

 * Using PANDAS, NUMPY... and SUPRISE to create and filter information according to Collaborative Filtering Techniques.